probantan/Insta/README.md

 1. Sign in to the application to start using.
 2. Upload  pictures to the application.
-3. See my profile with all my pictures.
+3. See my profile with all m
-5. Like a picture and leave a comment on it.

 ## Features